 Brain hypoxia requires immediate treatment to restore the flow of oxygen to your brain.

 The exact course of treatment depends on the cause and severity of your condition.
 For a mild case caused by mountain climbing, for example, you would immediately return to a lower altitude.
-In more severe cases, you need emergency care that places you on a respirator (breathing machine).
+In more severe cases, you need emergency care that places you on a ventilator (breathing machine).

 Your heart may need support as well.
 You might receive blood products and possibly fluids through an intravenous tube.